-Jacob Hill has been leading a small business towards NIST 800-171 compliance and ultimately CMMC certification since 2018, and he understands the struggles small and medium businesses (SMBs) face.
+Jacob Hill has been leading a small business towards NIST 800-171 compliance and ultimately CMMC certification for several years, and he understands the struggles small and medium businesses (SMBs) face.

 This course is up to date with CMMC 2.0 (will soon be updated based on CMMC 2.1)!
-CMMC is an evolving topic, and as new information becomes available, the course will be updated.
+CMMC is an evolving topic, and the course will be updated as new information becomes available.

 What is CMMC?

-CMMC is a cybersecurity compliance and certification framework which DoD created to gain assurance that its supporting contractors are implementing the 110 requirements to protect its controlled unclassified information (CUI).
-Nearly all DoD contractors will need to be CMMC compliant or certified to work for DoD.
+CMMC is a cybersecurity compliance and certification program which DoD created that is focused on gaining assurance that its supporting contractors are implementing the 110 requirements to protect its controlled unclassified information (CUI).
+Nearly all DoD contractors will need to be CMMC compliant or certified to be able to do business with the DoD.

 CMMC requirements should begin to appear in contracts in late 2024.